originalmattrandall/PLURALSIGHT_EXPRESS_API/README.md

 ### Starting the project
 1. In one terminal Start up your mongodb instance.
-2. open a new terminal and navigate to this directory (pluralsight_express_api)
+2. Open a new terminal and navigate to this directory (pluralsight_express_api)
 3. In this new terminal run the `npm install` command
 4. Once done run the `npm start` command

+### Running Tests
+1. After the project is all setup (follow points 1-3 in Starting the project)
+2. In the App.js file uncomment line 14 (process.env.ENV = 'Test')
+- tests include full end to end integration tests, this variable ensures that a test db is used and not the production one
+2. run `npm test`

 ### Setting up MongoDB
 1. Download and install a local instance of mongoDB from: https://www.mongodb.com/try/download